Linsanity81/linsanity81.github.io/_pages/about.md

 Rulin Chen is currently a Ph.D. candidate at <a href="https://sutd-cgl.github.io">Computer Graphics Laboratory (CGL)</a>, SUTD, Singapore, under supervision of Prof. Peng Song.
 He finished his Bachelor degree at Shantou University, China.
 The topic of his study mainly focuses on designing 3D assemblies using assembly-aware computational methods.
 Particularly, his work can be applied to design high-level interlocking puzzles and architectures.

 # News
+- *2023.03*: [One paper](https://sutd-cgl.github.io/supp/Publication/projects/2023-SIGGRAPH-TileableShell/index.html) has been accepted by Siggraph 2022.
 - *2022.06*: [One paper](https://sutd-cgl.github.io/supp/Publication/projects/2022-SIGGRAPH-High-LevelPuzzle/index.html) is honored with the [SIGGRAPH 2022 Technical Papers Honorable Mention Award](https://blog.siggraph.org/2022/07/siggraph-2022-technical-papers-awards-best-papers-and-honorable-mentions.html/)!
 - *2022.04*: [One paper](https://sutd-cgl.github.io/supp/Publication/projects/2022-SIGGRAPH-High-LevelPuzzle/index.html) has been selected for inclusion in the Technical Papers Video Trailer Siggraph 2022.
 - *2022.03*: [One paper](https://sutd-cgl.github.io/supp/Publication/projects/2022-SIGGRAPH-High-LevelPuzzle/index.html) has been accepted by Siggraph 2022.